 The bright, gaudy fruit machine is turned off.
 I leave the pub.
 Trudge out on to the High Street, my hands in my pockets.
 I will leave Britain tomorrow.
 Who knows, I’ll probably be back again in another 2 years…

-Of course I will.
-I’ll need to see this country again.
+Of course I’ll return.
+I’ll need to see my old country.
 It will be here.